zhehaoli1999/zhehaoli1999.github.io/_posts/2023-05-29-welcome-to-jekyll.markdown

 For me, I tried to use ChatGPT to help build this personal website, where my propmts are like `The detailed steps to build a personal academic website with blogs, which supports latex formula`.
-Then I got some useful infomation about Jekyll, Jekyll themes, Github Pages and mathjax (for presenting latex formula on line like this $\lambda \neq 1$ ).
+Then I got some useful infomation about Jekyll, Jekyll themes, Github Pages and mathjax (for presenting latex formula on line like this $$\lambda \neq 1$$ ).
 After some iterations, I finally get my personal website work.
 Though it is still a little plain at look without fancy styles, and I believe there are already AI tools to help me beautify the design of my website frontend, but now it is just enough for me to write blogs :)